itsprashant13/Practice-code/README.md

 # Practice-code
-This is or practice codes for my project
+This is for practice codes for my project
+Author - Prashant Tondak